danbrellis/marylandnature/wp-content/plugins/addthis/readme.txt

 = Is JavaScript required? =

-All of the options required through this plugin require javascript.
+All AddThis website tools require JavaScript.
 JavaScript must be enabled.
-We load the actual interface via JavaScript at run-time, which allows us to upgrade the core functionality of the menu itself automatically everywhere.
+We load the actual interface via JavaScript at run-time, which allows us to upgrade the core functionality of the menu itself automatically everywhere whenever a new social sharing services comes out.

 = Why use AddThis? =
 1. Ease of use.
 AddThis is easy to install, customize and localize.
 We've worked hard to make a suite of simple and beautiful website tools on the internet.
 1. Performance.
 The AddThis menu code is tiny and fast.
 We constantly optimize its behavior and design to make sharing a snap.
 1. Peace of mind.
 AddThis gathers the best services on the internet so you don't have to, and backs them up with industrial strength analytics, code caching, active tech support and a thriving developer community.
 1. Flexibility.
 AddThis can be customized via API, and served securely via SSL.
 You can roll your own sharing toolbars with our toolbox.
 Share just about anything, anywhere ­­ your way.
 1. Global reach.
-AddThis sends content to 200+ sharing services 60+ languages, to over 1.9 billion unique users in countries all over the world.
+AddThis sends content to 200+ sharing services 60+ languages, to over 2 billion unique users in countries all over the world.

 = What PHP version is required? =

-This plugin requires PHP 5.2.4 or greater.
+This plugin requires PHP 5.2.4 or greater and is tested on the following versions of PHP:

+* 5.2.4
+* 5.2.17
+* 5.3.29
+* 5.4.45
+* 5.5.38
+* 5.6.31
+* 7.0.22
+* 7.1.8

 = Who else uses AddThis? =
 Over 15,000,000 sites have installed AddThis.
-With over 1.9 billion unique users, AddThis is helping share content all over the world, in more than sixty languages.
+With over 2 billion unique users, AddThis is helping share content all over the world, in more than sixty languages.

-= What services does AddThis support? =
-We currently support over 200 services, from email and blogging platforms to social networks and news aggregators, and we add new services every month.
-Want to know if your favorite service is supported?
-This list is accurate up to the minute: <a href="http://www.addthis.com/services">http://www.addthis.com/services</a>.

 = How do I remove AddThis from a page =
 In the screen options you can enable the AddThis meta box.
 Check the box and save if you've already published that page or post to disable AddThis on that page or post.

-== Screenshots ==

-1. Sharing Tools tab on the plugin settings page (WordPress mode)
-2. Sharing Tools tab on the plugin settings page (WordPress mode)
-3. Advanced Options tab on the plugin settings page
-4. Drag and dropable sharing buttons widget (WordPress mode)
-4. Sharing Tools tab on the plugin settings page (AddThis mode)
-5. Analytics on the AddThis Dashboard
-6. Tool Gallery on the AddThis Dashboard
-7. Customization options on the AddThis Dashboard
+= Are there filters? =

+Yes!
+There are lots of filters in this plugin.

+Filters allow developers to hook into this plugin's functionality in upgrade-safe ways to define very specific behavior by writing their own PHP code snippets.

+Developer <a href="https://plugins.svn.wordpress.org/addthis-all/trunk/documentation.filters.md">documentation</a> on our filters is available.
+This documentation lists all the filters for our plugins.
+This plugin does not include filters for follow tools or related post tools.

+= Are there widgets? =

+Yes!
+There are widgets available for all AddThis inline tools (the ones that don't float on the page).

+If you register with an AddThis Pro account, you'll also see widgets for our Pro tools.

+Developer <a href="https://plugins.svn.wordpress.org/addthis-all/trunk/documentation.widgets.md">documentation</a> on our widgets is also available.
+This documentation lists all the widgets for our plugins.
+This plugin does not include widgets for follow tools or related post tools.

+= Are there shortcodes? =

+Yes!
+There are lots of shortcodes in this plugin.
+There are shortcodes are available for all AddThis inline tools (the ones that don't float on the page).

+If you register with an AddThis Pro account, the shortcodes for our Pro tools will work for you, too.

+See our <a href="https://plugins.svn.wordpress.org/addthis-all/trunk/documentation.shortcodes.md">documentation</a> on our shortcodes.
+This documentation lists all the shortcodes for our plugins.
+This plugin does not include shortcodes for follow tools or related post tools.

 == Changelog ==

+= 6.1.0 =
+* Fix for PHP error from AddThisSharingButtonsMobileToolbarTool.php line 66
+* Fix for PHP error from AddThisSharingButtonsFeature.php line 200
+* Fix for PHP notice from AddThisFeature.php line 652
+* Fixing error message complaining about plugin not being compatable with itself for upgraded users.
+* Correcting language for widgets in conflict mode after upgrade
+* Removing line breaks from HTML added to public pages
+* Not using addthis.layers() json on page when user is using their AddThis account as this creates buggy behavior
+* Disabling the wp_trim_excerpt by default as it's the most likely to cause theme issues
+* Adding error message if browser can't talk to addthis.com and communication with AddThis APIs are required for funtionality.
+* Adding requested AddThisWidgetByDomClass functionality that will allow users adding a widget via PHP to customze the URL, title, description and image used for that share.
+Please see the <a href="https://plugins.svn.wordpress.org/addthis-all/trunk/documentation.widgets.md">widget documentation</a> for more infromation.

-= 5.3.5 =
+= 6.0.0 =
-* Removing data-title and addthis:title attributes from inline tool HTML so that Open Graph tags can be used.
-* Replacing deprecated update_usermeta with update_user_meta
-* Replacing deprecated delete_usermeta with delete_user_meta
-* Updating link to configure tools at AddThis.com
+* Plugin rewritten from scratch.
+* Adding shortcodes for use inside posts for all current AddThis tools
+* Redesigned the plugin's widget to work all current AddThis sharing tools.
+The class for the new widget is AddThisWidgetByDomClass.
+Widgets created through WordPress's UI will automatically be migrated to use the new class.
+However, any hard coded use of the old widget class AddThisSidebarWidget will need to be updated before upgrading.
+Developer <a href="https://plugins.svn.wordpress.org/addthis-all/trunk/documentation.widgets.md">documentation</a> on the new widget is available.
+* The filter addthis_post_exclude is replaced with addthis_sharing_buttons_enable.
+Please review the <a href="https://plugins.svn.wordpress.org/addthis-all/trunk/documentation.filters.md">documentation</a> for usage.
+* Optionally, allows users to set up their AddThis account and AddThis site profile from inside WordPress.
+* Optionally, walks existing AddThis users through logging into their AddThis account and picking a site profile to register their plugin without leaving WordPress.
+Once registered, AddThis is able to start collecting Analytics on your visitors social use of your site.
+No more copying in Profile IDs!
+(Analytics are only available at <a href="https://addthis.com">addthis.com</a>.)
+* After registering the plugin with AddThis, Pro users can edit settings for any share tools from within WordPress.
-* Compatibility improvements for <a href="https://wordpress.org/plugins/addthis-follow/">Follow Buttons by AddThis</a>, <a href="https://wordpress.org/plugins/addthis-related-posts/">Related Posts by AddThis</a>, <a href="https://wordpress.org/plugins/addthis-all/">Website Tools by AddThis</a> & <a href="https://wordpress.org/plugins/addthis-smart-layers/">Smart Layers by AddThis</a>.
+* Full compatibility with the current <a href="https://wordpress.org/support/plugin/addthis-follow">Follow Buttons by AddThis</a>, <a href="https://wordpress.org/support/plugin/addthis-related-posts">Related Posts by AddThis</a>, <a href="https://wordpress.org/support/plugin/addthis-smart-layers">Smart Layers by AddThis</a>, and <a href="https://wordpress.org/support/plugin/addthis-all">Website Tools by AddThis</a>plugins.

-= 5.3.4 =
-* Removing reporting of WordPress version for non-admin users

-= 5.3.3 =
-* Fixing PHP Notice: Undefined variable: displaySidebar in AddThisConfigs.php on line 450
-* Replacing a silly use of mysql_real_escape_string in title field value sanitization of widgets with sanitize_text_field, for improved PHP7 support

-= 5.3.2 =
-* Potential Yoast fix. <a href="mailto:help@addthis.com">Please let us know</a> if you still have issues with this plugin and Yoast after upgrading.

-= 5.3.1 =
-* Disabling the mobile version of the Sharing Sidebar when the Mobile Sharing Toolbar is enabled

-= 5.3.0 =
-* Adding Mobile Sharing Toolbar to WordPress mode (already available to users in AddThis mode).
-It will automatically be turned on for pages where you've enabled the Sharing Sidebar.
-You can change this in the settings.
-* Fixing notice: Undefined variable: inputHtml in addthis-toolbox.php on line 142
-* Increasing the number of services that can be added to the sharing sidebar from 6 to 10
-* Adding missing licenses and attributions
-* SS fixes for Twenty Sixteen theme

-= 5.2.3 =
-* Adding missing licenses and attributions

-= 5.2.2 =
-* Fix for duplicate sharing tools showing up due to weird caching plugin behavior
-* Fix for notices in addthis_social_widget.php on lines 1291 & 1306
-* Fix for changes in wp-cli 0.21.1

-= 5.2.1 =
-* Renaming the plugin from AddThis Sharing Buttons to Share Buttons by AddThis
-* Adding AddThis EULA

-= 5.2.0 =
+= 5.1.3 =
-* New feature: AddThis Sharing Buttons metabox supported on custom post types.
-This meta box is used to disable sharing buttons on posts when editing them.
-* Removing duplicate metabox title 'AddThis'
 * Fixing preview options in plugin settings
 * Using a more unique preview identifier to reduce likelyhood of conflicts with other plugins (specifically <a href="https://wordpress.org/support/plugin/public-post-preview">Public Post Preview</a>)
-* Fix for undefined variable below_excerpt in addthis_social_widget.php on line 1301
-* Fix for non-object post in addthis_settings_functions.php on line 430
-* Fix for Clickback checkbox in Advanced Options

 = 5.1.2 =
 * Resolves a bug where above excerpt sharing buttons would be added whenever below excerpt sharing buttons were enabled